-Kim Spence '04 begins her third season as head coach of both the men's and women's cross country programs at Wheaton in 2015.
+Kim Spence '04 begins her fifth season as head coach of both the men's and women's cross country programs at Wheaton in 2017-18.
 Spence spent the previous nine seasons as an assistant coach with the program.
 Spence earned her Endurance Specialist Certification, her Sprint, Hurdle, and Relay Event Specialist and Strength & Conditioning Certification, from the USTFCCCA Track & Field Academy, in 2016.
 A USA Track & Field (USATF) Level I certified coach, she was named the head men's and women's track & field coach at the start of the 2015-16 season.